-Before our Flick Electric business model hit the scene, most of us probably associated dry winters with crisp, clear mornings, perfect days on the snow and successfully drying your washing on the clothesline in the middle of winter (yass!).
+Before Flick Electric Co. hit the scene, most of us probably associated dry winters with crisp, clear mornings, perfect days on the snow and successfully drying your washing on the clothesline in the middle of winter (yass!).

 But, thanks to Dry Winter 2017, we’re all a little wiser now.
-Because with Flick’s access to the wholesale market and transparent pricing in the mix, we’re able to see just how much seasonal changes can influence the spot price of electricity.
-And it’s been an enlightening – if occasionally challenging – experience for Flicksters all around the country.
+Because with Flick’s access to the wholesale electricity market and transparent pricing in the mix, we’re able to see just how much seasonal changes can influence the spot price of electricity.
+And it’s been an enlightening – if occasionally challenging – experience for Freestyle Flicksters (that’s those of you on our spot price plan!) all around the country.

 Here at Flick HQ, our awesome and dedicated Customer Experience team has fielded hundreds of questions from customers regarding this year’s Dry Winter.
 And we think that’s awesome!
 It shows that people are paying attention to the price of their power and the amount of electricity they’re using, which is one of the reasons we developed the Flick model in the first place.

 So, in the interest of keeping Kiwis abreast of the Dry Winter situation, we’ve addressed a few of the most common questions we’ve received over the last few weeks.
 As we always say, knowledge is power!

 First things first – if my Freestyle bills increase, does Flick keep the money?

 Not a drop!
 Flick’s fees always remain the same.
 Your higher power bills on our Freestyle plan directly reflect your increased usage and the upward movement of the spot price of electricity, which is all thanks to old mate Dry Winter and the expensive running costs of our back-up generators – keep reading for details.